wrench-project/wrench/doc/wrench_101.md

 - **Compute Services** (classes that derive `wrench::ComputeService`): These are services that know how to compute workflow tasks.
 These include bare-metal servers (`wrench::MultihostMulticoreComputeService`), cloud platforms (`wrench::CloudService`), virtualized cluster platforms (`wrench::VirtualizedClusterService`), batch-scheduled clusters (`wrench::BatchService`).
   It is not technically required to instantiate a compute service, but then no workflow task can be executed by the WMS.

 - **Storage Services** (classes that derive `wrench::StorageService`):
-These are services that know how to store workflow files, which can then be accessed in reading/writing but compute services when the execute tasks that read/write files.
+  These are services that know how to store workflow files, which can then be accessed in reading/writing by the compute services when executing tasks that read/write files.
   It is not technically required to instantiate a storage service, but then no workflow task can have an input or an output file.

 - **File Registry Services** (the `wrench::FileRegistryService` class):
-These services, often known as a _replica catalogs_, are simply databases of <filename, list of locations> key-value pairs of the storage services on which a copy of file are available.
+  These services, often known as _replica catalogs_, are simply databases of <filename, list of locations> key-value pairs of the storage services on which a copies of files are available.
 They are used during workflow execution to decide where input files for tasks can be acquired.
-It is not required to instantiate a file registry service, unless the workflow's entry tasks have input files (because in this case these files have to be stored at some storage services before execution can start, and all file registry service are then automatically made aware of where these files are stored).
+  It is not required to instantiate a file registry service, unless the workflow's entry tasks have input files (because in this case these files have to be stored at some storage services before the execution can start, and all file registry service are then automatically made aware of where these files are stored).
 Note that some WMS implementations may complain if no file registry service is available.

 - **Network Proximity Services** (the class `wrench::NetworkProximityService`):
   These are services that monitor the network and maintain a database of host-to-host network distances.
 This database can be queried by WMSs to make informed decisions, e.g., to pick from which storage service a file should be retrieved so as to reduce communication time.
 Typically, network distances are estimated based on round-trip-times between hosts.
   It is not required to instantiate a network proximity service, but some WMS implementations may complain if none is available.

 - **Workflow Management Systems (WMSs)** (classes that derive `wrench::WMS`):
-A workflow management system provides the mechanisms for executing a workflow applications, include decision-making for optimizing various objectives (the most common one between to minimize workflow execution time).
+  A workflow management system provides the mechanisms for executing workflow applications, include decision-making for optimizing various objectives (the most common one is to minimize workflow execution time).
 By default, WRENCH does not provide a WMS implementation as part of its core components, however a simple implementation (`wrench::SimpleWMS`) is available in the `examples/simple-example` folder.
 Please, refer to the [Developer 101 Guide](../developer/wrench-101.html) section for further information on how to develop a WMS.
 At least **one** WMS should be provided for running a simulation.
+  Additional WMSs implementations may also be found in the [WRENCH project website](http://wrench-project.org).